How To Build Your Own Custom RC Heli From Scratch

 The tail boom and tail fin provide stability and control during flight.
 Attach the tail boom to the rear of the main frame and secure it tightly.
 Then, attach the tail fin to the tail boom using the provided screws or bolts.
 Ensure that both the tail boom and tail fin are aligned properly for optimal flight performance.

-See also The Benefits Of Upgrading To Brushless Motors For Your RC Heli
+See also The Best Tools For DIY RC Heli Repairs

 Mounting the Swashplate Assembly